Shohail-Ismail/MIT-HackNation-GRIT/README.md

 ---

-GRIT is a rapid-response climate risk assessment tool for insurance, reinsurance, and catastrophe-modelling teams It delivers sub-10m geospatial analysis, <60-second risk scoring, and parametric payout estimates, combining satellite imagery, climate feeds, and a lightweight geospatial backend
+GRIT is a real-time, climate risk assessment tool for insurance, reinsurance, and catastrophe-modelling teams.
+It delivers sub-10m geospatial analysis, <60-second risk scoring, and parametric payout estimates, combining satellite imagery, climate feeds, and a lightweight geospatial backend.

-Designed to answer the core underwriting question: *What is the exposure in this area right now?*
+Designed to answer the core underwriting question: *What is the climate-related financial risks to insure someone in this area, both historically and now?*

 ### Key outcomes (quantitative)